eca-kubi/real-time-data-streaming/README.md

 ## Getting Started

 To get started with this project, you will need to have Docker and Docker compose installed on your system.
+You also need to rename the `.env.example` file to `.env` and update the environment variables in the file.
 Then, clone this repository and run the following command in the project directory:

 ```bash
 docker-compose up -d